ngounbunlux52-sudo/ngounbunlux52-sudo/README.md

 ## © Copyright

-© 2026 Setha Ly.
+© 2026 NGOUN BUNLUX.
 All rights reserved.

 This README, including its design, layout, text, graphics, and custom content, is my original work.